Skip to content

 Is Texas Lutheran University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Texas Lutheran University earn a median of $53,863, roughly in line with national averages for graduates.
+Ten years out, alumni of Texas Lutheran University earn a median of $53,863, roughly in line with the national average for college graduates.

 $48,125